yeoman/yeoman.io/app/authoring/file-system.md

 And you can manually set it using `generator.destinationRoot('new/path')`.
 But for consistency, you probably shouldn't change the default destination.

+If you want to know from where the user is running `yo`, then you can get the path with `this.contextRoot`.
+This is the raw path where `yo` was invoked from; before we determine the project root with `.yo-rc.json`.

 ### Template context

 The template context is the folder in which you store your template files.
 It is usually the folder from which you'll read and copy.